Levi Canning

 Levi Canning is a fictional character from the Australian soap opera Neighbours, played by Richie Morris.
-The actor auditioned for the role in early 2020 and successfully received the role of the newly created Levi Canning, a police officer and a replacement character for Gary Canning (Damien Richardson), as well as a new member of Kyle (Chris Milligan) and Sheila Canning's (Colette Mann) family.
+Morris auditioned for the role in early 2020 and successfully received the role of Levi, a police officer and replacement character for Gary Canning (Damien Richardson), as well as a new member of Kyle (Chris Milligan) and Sheila Canning's (Colette Mann) family.
 Morris called his first day on set surreal and explained that wearing a police vest helped him get into character.
 Morris described Levi as very passionate, very cheeky and very charming, and noted that he takes his work seriously, but also loves his family.
-Levi is first seen on screens on 15 June 2020 and quickly becomes involved in dramatic scenes, where he rescues a stolen baby.
-The character also kisses Kyle's love interest, Roxy Willis (Zima Anderson).
-Levi soon befriends Bea Nilsson (Bonnie Anderson) and he suffers an epileptic attack in front of her, before begging for her to keep it to herself.
-Sheila guiltily reveals that Levi was attacked by Kyle's criminal friends when he was younger and Levi tells his family that the incident gave him epilepsy.
+Levi first appeared on 15 June 2020 and quickly became involved in dramatic scenes and befriends Bea Nilsson (Bonnie Anderson).
+The character's epilepsy was used to explore his backstory.

 Levi and Bea develop feelings for each other and producers swiftly introduced one of Levi's childhood attackers, Nathan Packard (Jackson Gallagher), who writers used as a plot device to establish a love triangle storyline.
-Nathan apologises to Levi for the past and Bea rejects him when she finds out he is to blame for Levi's attack.
-Levi and Bea finally begin dating afterwards.
-The following year, Levi sets up a road trip for the pair of them, but Bea, who had been experiencing doubts for the past few weeks, breaks up with him and leaves town.
-Morris explained that the break-up was hard for Levi to process, as it happened so fast and that their different views on life led to their break-up.
-Levi suffers in an accident caused by him trying to distract himself from his and Bea's split.
-Producers decided to bring in Levi's other attackers, Mitch Foster (Kevin Hofbauer) and Nelson Ryker (Rhys Mitchell), who act unremorseful and taunt Levi, before a high-speed car chase results in a crash.
+Levi and Bea finally begin dating afterwards but they break up the following year.
+Morris explained that the break-up was hard for Levi to process, who later suffers an accident caused by him trying to distract himself from the split.
+Producers then introduced Levi's other attackers, Mitch Foster (Kevin Hofbauer) and Nelson Ryker (Rhys Mitchell), who act unremorseful and taunt Levi, before a high-speed car chase results in a crash.
 Morris explained there was a lot of excitement and anxiety on the day of recording the crash.